 Boy Chorister Scholarships

-Performing music with an outstanding choir directed by specialist professional musicians in one of the South-West’s finest buildings.
+Performing music as part of Truro Cathedral Choir, directed by specialist professional musicians in one of the South-West’s finest buildings.

 The boy choristers (aged 8 to 13) and girl choristers (aged 13 to 18) are distinct groups with their own musical and social identities; they only occasionally sing together for some of the biggest services and concerts.